brandock/TinyTx_LPL/README.md

 https://github.com/openenergymonitor/RFM69_LPL

 # Using Spence Konde ATTinyCore for Arduino IDE
 OpenEnergyMonitor uses Spence Konde's cores to compile RFM69_LPL firmware.
 DxCore is used for AVR-DB.
 ATTinyCore is used for ATtiny84.
-This is an excellent, modern board manager for ATtiny84.
+ATTinyCore is an excellent, modern board manager for ATtiny84.
 It is a major improvement over the arduino-tiny core that was typical when TinyTx was created.

 # Using RFM69CW Radios
 The RFM69CW is a newer radio that is pin-compatible with the RFM12B footprint used by TinyTx and all OpenEnergyMonitor hardware.
 This radio was already more common than the RFM12B when I started working with TinyTx in 2015.
 I think I might have had one actual RFM12B at some point, but I am not sure.
 In any case, the RFM69CW radio is the one I have used for testing the firmware.